Clinical-Genomics/cg/CONTRIBUTING.md

 And similarly for filling in the delivery date:

 ```bash
 cg transfer lims --status delivered
 ```

+##### Flowcell

+Includes: `stats`, `hk`, `status`

+The API accepts the name of a flowcell which will be looked up in `stats`.
+For all samples on the flowcell it will:

+1. Check if the quality (Q30) is good enough to include the sequencing results
+1. update the number of reads that the sample has been sequenced _overall_ and match this with the requirement given by the application.
+1. accordingly, the interface will look up FASTQ files and store them using `hk`.
+1. if a sample has sufficient number of reads, the `sequenced_at` date will be filled in (`status`) according to the sequencing date of the most recent flowcell.

 Another common task is to transfer data and FASTQ files from the demux/cgstats interface when a demultiplexing task completes.
 This is as easy as determining the flowcell of interest and running: